 Family Leave Insurance benefits are subject to federal income tax and to federal rules on reporting income and paying taxes.
 PFL benefits are not subject to California state income tax.
 Benefits are reported on a 1099-G tax form.

-CA PFL will provide up to 6 weeks of partial wage replacement for bonding with a new child or caring for a seriously ill family member every 12 months until July 1, 2020 when that will increase to 8 weeks.
+CA PFL will provide up to eight (8) weeks of partial wage replacement for bonding with a new child or caring for a seriously ill family member every 12 months.
 For more of the benefit changes see below: